micheleangioni/support/README.md

 ## Presenters Usage

-A Presenter is a particular kind of [decorator](http://en.wikipedia.org/wiki/Decorator_pattern), used decorate an object before sending it to the view.
+A Presenter is a particular kind of [decorator](http://en.wikipedia.org/wiki/Decorator_pattern), used to decorate an object before sending it to the view.
 The most common uses include date and numbers formatting, text validation and formatting, obscuration of sensible data.

-Support provide an easy way to decorate Eloquent models.
+Support provides an easy way to decorate Eloquent models.
 Let's continue to use our `Post` model and suppose we want to escape its `text` attribute before passing the model to the view.

 First of all define the PostDecorator by extending `MicheleAngioni\Support\Presenters\AbstractPresenter` and implementing `MicheleAngioni\Support\Presenters\PresentableInterface`.
 The AbstractPresenter will allow to access al model's attributes through the use of PHP magic method __GET.
 It also implements ArrayAccess interface so that we can keep to access our attributes both as an object and as array.